graphql-nexus/nexus-plugin-prisma/README.md

 1. Keep app schema somewhere apart from server so that you can do `ts-node --transpile-only path/to/schema/module` to geneate typegen.
 This will come in handy in certain deployment contexts.

 1. Consider using something like the following set of npm scripts.
 The `postinstall` step is helpful for guarding against pruning since the generated `@types` packages will be seen as extraneous.
-We have an idea to solve that feature with pakage facades.
+We have an idea to solve this with [pakage facades](https://github.com/prisma-labs/nexus/issues/253).
 For yarn users though this would still be helpful since yarn rebuilds all packages whenever the dependency tree changes in any way ([issue](https://github.com/yarnpkg/yarn/issues/4703)).

    ```json
    "generate:prisma": "prisma2 generate",